 Lack of Exchangeability (Amendment to IAS 21) On 15 August 2023, the IASB issued Lack of Exchangeability which amended IAS 21 The Effects of Changes in Foreign Exchange Rates (the Amendments).
 The Amendments arose as a result of a submission received by the IFRS Interpretations Committee (the Committee) about the determination of the exchange rate when there is a long-term lack of exchangeability.
 IAS 21, prior to the Amendments, did not include explicit requirements for the determination of the exchange rate when a currency is not exchangeable into another currency, which led to diversity in practice.
 The Committee recommended that the IASB develop narrow-scope amendments to IAS 21 to address this issue.
 After further deliberations, the IASB issued an exposure draft of the proposed amendments to IAS 21 in April 2021 and the final amendments were issued in August 2023.
 The Amendments introduce requirements to assess when a currency is exchangeable into another currency and when it is not.
-The Amendments require an entity to estimate the spot exchange rate when it concludes that a currency is not exchangeable into another currency.
+The Amendments require an entity to estimate the spot exchange rate when it concludes that a currency is not exchange rate when it concludes that a currency is not exchangeable into another currency and

-If it is not stated otherwise, new standards and interpretations are not expected to have material effect on the Group's consolidated financial statements.
+If it is not stated otherwise, new standards and interpretations are not expected to have material effect on the Company's financial statements.